lmehra/simplepay/Readme.md

 Results:

-If every parameter is correct then following result will display
+If all parameters are correct then API will return the following array structure:
+Please note the in test mode the message will be "Request successfully processed in 'Merchant in Integrator Test Mode'"

 		array(6) {
 		  ["isSuccess"]=>
 		  bool(true)
 		  ["message"]=>
-		  string(68) "Request successfully processed in 'Merchant in Integrator Test Mode'" ["code"]=>
+		  string(68) "Request successfully processed"
+		  ["code"]=>
 		  string(11) "000.100.110"
 		  ["crud"]=>